 Is there an easier way to file the BIR form 1701 and pay my income tax return?

 Yes!
-You can rely on Taxumo when it comes to filing and paying your taxes.
-Whether that be tax computation, filing, and settling your dues, Taxumo has products tailor-made to meet your tax filing needs as a self-employed, professional, or a small-business owner.
-You can use Taxumo Premium to file your BIR Form 1701.
+You can rely on Taxumo when it comes to preparing and filing your tax forms.
+Whether that be tax computation or filing, Taxumo has products tailor-made to meet your tax filing needs as a self-employed, professional, or a small-business owner.
+You can also check out Taxumo Premium to file your other tax forms for this year!
 Just send in your receipts and our complete solution will take care of all your tax needs, so you can focus on growing your business.

 Contact us now and request a demo from us!
 You may send us an email at firstname.lastname@example.org.
 Likewise, you may contact our team at the Taxumo FB page: https://www.facebook.com/taxumo/